partharamanujam/octave-ml/README.md

 ###### Theta-coefficients

   Theta refers to the hypothesis of coefficients/parameters that map/fit the input-features to the output-results.
 This is usually represented by the vector-variable "theta".

+###### Lambda regularization-parameter

+  Lambda is the regularization parameter used to manage fitting of parameters.
+This is usually represented by the vector-variable "lambda".

 ###### Estimated-value